 Since the Summit we have been encouraged that the Downtown Development Committee is placing new wayfinding signs in the downtown area and is also installing three large signage murals on downtown buildings.
 Also, the State Highway department has approved all new signs leading from Rt.
 68 into the City.

-To explore the concept of an artists’ hub we have held two “Start to Finish” sessions at the Arts Council to allow artists to work collaboratively for several weeks and then show their finished projects.
+To explore the concept of an artists’ hub we have held three “Start to Finish” sessions at the Arts Council to allow artists to work collaboratively for several weeks and then show their finished projects.
 Participating artists and the community were enthusiastic about both events.

 The Allegany Arts Council Placemaking Grants are a new program designed to assist our community in making Allegany County, and specifically its two Arts & Entertainment Districts in Cumberland and Frostburg, look and feel like arts destinations.
 This is done through projects such as open air performances, murals and other public art, arts walks, pop-up events and galleries, artist relocation and residency programs, outdoor workshops, mobile children's programming, and festivals.The grants are awarded to non-profit organizations and individuals, or combinations of the above.
 In contrast to General Operating Grants, a Placemaking Grant is for a specific project or program that addressed placemaking.